1. Overview

 From May 2023, we also included resettlement scheme arrivals in our immigration estimates.
 There are no returns for resettled refugees on the basis that all resettled people are long-term migrants based on declared intent to stay in-country.

 Those who arrived on small boats and proceeded to claim asylum are included in our estimates following their claim.
-We did not separately identify small boat arrivals in our estimates, but analysis published by the Home Office showed that, for the year ending March 2023, 90% of small boat arrivals claimed asylum or were recorded as a dependant on an asylum application.
+We did not separately identify small boat arrivals in our estimates.
+Analysis by the Home Office showed that 99% of small boat arrivals claimed asylum or were recorded as a dependant on an asylum application for the year ending June 2024, according to their Irregular migration to the UK release.

 The way that estimates are produced for international migration differs from country to country.
 Therefore it is difficult to compare directly.
 The Statistical office of the European Union, Eurostat, provides breakdowns of immigration, emigration and acquisition, and loss of citizenship for each EU country (including the UK up until 2021).